WPgenWeakest Precondition Generator

 We next illustrate a call to xfun without argument.
 The "generic specification" that comes as hypothesis about the local function is a proposition that describes the behavior of the function in terms of the weakest-precondition of its body.
 When reasoning about a call to the function, one can invoke this generic specification.
 The effect is equivalent to that of inlining the code of the function at its call site.
 The example shown below contains two calls to the function f.
 The script invokes xfun without argument.
 Then, each of the two calls to f executes a call to incr.
 Thus the proof script involves two calls to xapp that each exploit the specification triple_incr.

-Lemma triple_myfun' : (p:loc) (n:int),
+Lemma triple_incrtwice' : (p:loc) (n:int),

-triple (trm_app myfun p)
+triple (trm_app incrtwice p)

 (p ~~> n)